 Invasive plants are nonnatives that were—and continue to be—brought here either intentionally by the nursery trade (or agriculture), or accidentally (as packing material and such).
 Thousands of species have been brought to North America, and many of ours have been sent abroad.
 All this rearranging of the earth’s flora started innocently enough centuries ago, but experts fear that it’s reached a point where biological diversity is severely threatened and essential interactions, like pollination, are damaged.
-Foxglove (Digitalis purpurea), as lovely as a biennial can be, may not be one of the worst offenders, but it doesn’t stay put with its billions of tiny seeds, and shows up in places it doesn’t belong, basically making life miserable for the plants that do.
-More problematic species often reproduce in several ways: For example, Himalayan blackberry and English ivy (shown above) and its cultivars, both spread via rooting stems and by fruits eaten and dispersed by wildlife.
-Both suppress and exclude native vegetation to form dense monocultures, entirely unsuitable as wildlife habitat.
-English ivy is capable of one other feat, if left alone long enough: Taking down entire trees.
+Foxglove (Digitalis purpurea), as lovely as a biennial can be, may not be one of the worst offenders, but it doesn’t stay put with its countless tiny seeds, and shows up in places it doesn’t belong, basically making life miserable for the native plants that do.
+More problematic species often reproduce in several ways: For example, Himalayan blackberry and English ivy (shown in top photo) and its cultivars spread via rooting stems and by fruits eaten and dispersed by wildlife.
+Both suppress and exclude native vegetation and form dense monocultures that are unsuitable as wildlife habitat.
+English ivy is capable of one other feat, if left alone long enough: Killing entire trees.

-Of course, not all nonnative plants pose horrendous problems, but those that do run amok do it because whatever checks kept them in balance in their native land—soils, predators, pathogens—are lacking here.
+Of course, not all nonnative plants pose horrendous problems, but those that do run amok are able to because whatever keeps them in balance in their native land—soils, predators, pathogens or weather conditions—are lacking here.
 Consequently, they do so well that they’re able to spread fairly easily from yards or agricultural areas into natural areas that support native species that can’t compete; the natives have no defense, become overwhelmed by the newcomers, and die out.
 This is particularly devastating for uncommon or endangered plants close to extinction.
 In addition, the spread of invasives (plant, animals, and pathogens) has economic ramifications.

 Deadly for wildlife